 If you’ve never made a smoked beef chuck roast before, you should give it a try.
 This cut of beef has really good flavor and melt-in-your-mouth tenderness when cooked in the smoker, whether served shredded or sliced.

-Beef chuck is a great cut of meat that responds well to the low and slow smoking technique.
-Chuck is cut from the shoulder and neck area of the beef, so most chuck cuts are high in fat and connective tissue.
-While smoking, the fat and connective tissue melt, adding flavor and moistness to the meat.
+These roasts respond well to the low and slow smoking technique.
+Chuck is taken from the shoulder and neck area of the beef, so usually contains a lot of fat and connective tissue.
+These will soften and melt during smoking, adding flavor and moistness to the meat.

-Smoke the beef chuck, using hickory or oak, at 225-250 degrees Fahrenheit for five hours, or until the internal temperature hits 160 degrees.
+Smoke the beef, using hickory or oak, at 225-250 degrees Fahrenheit for about five hours, or until the internal temperature hits 150 degrees.

 Shred the smoked beef chuck and add some of your favorite sauce.
-Piled on hamburger buns and served with dill pickle slices and hot sauce, smoked chuck roast makes a great tasting meal!
+Piled on hamburger buns and served with dill pickle slices and hot sauce, this smoky roast makes a great tasting meal!